WE INTRODUCE YOU TO THE RABBIT!

 You've probably seen them in the wild.
-Bunnies sprinting across a meadow and quickly shooting their hole.
+Bunnies sprinting across a meadow and quickly darting into their hole.
 Rabbits live in large groups in the wild.
-They prefer sight in grassland, dunes and heathlands.
-They mark their territory with the help of small keys, puddles and they also have a georgier under their chin.
-With the scent gland they rub objects and thus set off an odor for other rabbits.
-Rabbits live in a strict hierarchy, which means that they have determined a hierarchy among themselves.
+They prefer to be in grassland, dunes and heathlands.
+They mark their territory with droppings, pees and they also have a scent gland under their chin.
+They rub objects with the scent gland and thus release a scent for other rabbits.
+Rabbits live in a strict hierarchy, which means that they have a hierarchy among themselves.

 The animals dig burrows and corridors with multiple exits.
-Rabbits spend a lot of time above ground to eat, run and play.
-In the afternoon, however, it is just a rest, because then rabbits like to take a nap.
-They prefer to do this together and in the meantime they also like to coat each other.
+Rabbits spend quite a lot of time above ground eating, running and playing, among other things.
+At noon, however, it is a bit of rest, because then rabbits like to take a nap.
+They prefer to do this together and in the meantime they also like to take care of each other's fur.

-If we would really like to show them all... we would be short of pages... there are more than 50 different rabbit breeds!
-The differences are not only in the colors, but also in the construction industry.
-There are rabbits with hanging ears, small dwarf rabbits such as the color dwarf of 1.5 kg and large Flemish giants that weigh up to 8 kg.
-When it comes to rabbits, the choice is really giant!
-In terms of behavior, there are often big differences.
-Often it is also the case that the smaller breeds are somewhat spicier than their larger peers.
-Poles, for example, are known to be very fierce.
+Even if we would love to show them all... we would be short of pages... because there are more than 50 different rabbit breeds!
+The differences are not only in the colours, but also in the construction.
+There are rabbits with lop ears, small dwarf bunnies such as the 1.5 kg colored dwarf and large Flemish Giants that can weigh up to 8 kg.
+When it comes to rabbits, the choice is truly huge!
+There are often big differences in behaviour.
+It is also often the case that the smaller breeds are a bit spicier than their larger counterparts.
+Pools, for example, are known for being very bright.

 HOUSING OF RABBITS

-There is so much to tell about the rabbit housing!
-But we try to keep it as brief and concise as possible.
-As mentioned, rabbits are group animals and must always be kept together with at least two animals.
-Rabbits really need the space to run and play.
-In addition, the rabbits must be able to stand upright in their stay at all times.
+There is so much to tell about rabbit housing!
+But we try to keep it as short and concise as possible.
+As mentioned, rabbits are group animals and should always be kept together with at least two animals.
+Rabbits really need space to run and play.
+In addition, the rabbits must always be able to stand upright in their enclosure.

-Most rabbit breeds can be kept indoors or outdoors.
-For a Teddy Dwarf bunny the humid and cold conditions outside may not be very pleasant and for a Flemish Giant there may be a lack of space in the living room.
+Most rabbit breeds can be kept both indoors and outdoors.
+For a Teddy Dwarf bunny, the damp and cold conditions outside may not be very pleasant and for a Flemish Giant there may be a lack of space in the living room.

-Rabbits generally can not withstand temperature differences.
-It is therefore advisable to let the rabbits get used to the outside climate in spring or early summer.
-It is not wise for outside rabbits to keep getting them inside in the winter.
-The temperature differences in the winter between the living room and the garden can be immensely large, making the rabbit sick.
-Rabbits who always live outside create a winter coat in the winter.
-This downy thick undercoat protects the animals against the cold, but it remains important to give the rabbits sufficient straw or other soil cover so that they can bury themselves warmly.
+Rabbits generally do not tolerate temperature differences well.
+It is therefore wise to slowly let rabbits get used to the outdoor climate indoors in the spring or early summer.
+It is not wise for outdoor rabbits to keep bringing them indoors in the winter.
+The temperature differences in winter between the living room and the garden can be immense, which can make the rabbit sick.
+Rabbits that always live outside put on a winter coat in the winter.
+This fluffy, thick undercoat protects the animals from the cold, but it is still important to provide the rabbits with enough straw or other bedding so that they can bury themselves nice and warm.

-Whether rabbits live inside or outside, they all need space.
-Besides a stay it is therefore good to offer the rabbits at any time a run where they can move freely and even run a bit or go crazy :) A nice tip is to put the outside partly on the tiles so that the nails of the rabbits can wear out.
+Whether rabbits live indoors or outdoors, they all need space.
+In addition to a stay, it is therefore good to offer the rabbits a run at all times where they can move freely and even run a bit or act crazy :) A nice tip is to place the outside run partly on the tiles so that the bunnies' nails can wear out.
 In addition, a sandbox is also very nice.
-Some people use the blue sandbag as a rabbit sandbox... they love digging very much!
-When you are outside, you must always be careful that the rabbits do not dig under the run.
-In addition, everything must be well sealed and preferably have a safety net over the run so that no predators can join, such as: cats, foxes, birds of prey or bunzings.
+Some people use the blue children's sandbox shell as a rabbit sandbox... they really like to dig!
+You should always be careful with an outdoor run that the rabbits do not dig under the run.
+In addition, everything must be well closed so that no predators can get to the rabbits.

-The size of the outside stay depends strongly on the type of rabbit and the number of rabbits.
-For two dwarf rabbits, 150 x 60 x 60 cm is a good start.
-It would be best if the farm is linked to the stay and that the rabbits can enter the barn freely.
-A good size for a run is for two dwarf rabbits 3 to 4 m 2.
-For the larger rabbits of 2 kg at least 200 x 80 x 80 cm for the stay and a run of at least 5 m 2 .
-A run inside can still be a challenge, that does not matter.
-In that case, allow the animals to walk around the room for a couple of hours a day so that they can run and play.
-Of course always under supervision and take measures against broken power cables!
+The size of the outdoor enclosure strongly depends on the type of rabbit and the number of rabbits.
+160 x 50 x 50 cm is a good start for two dwarf rabbits.
+The best thing would be if the run is linked to the enclosure and that the bunnies can enter the run freely.
+A good size for a run is 4 m 2 for two dwarf rabbits.
+For the larger rabbits of 2 kg, at least 220 x 80 x 60 cm for the enclosure and a run of at least 5 m 2 .
+An indoor run can sometimes be a challenge, that's okay.
+In that case, let the animals roam freely around the room for a few hours a day so that they can run and play.
+Of course always under supervision and take measures against gnawed power cables!
 It must be safe for them.

-For each rabbit hutch money that it should not stand on the draft, in front of the window, in the heating in the sun or the wind.
-If the nines are allowed to walk around freely through the room, the cables should preferably be concealed in cable ducts and poisonous plants should leave the door to another room or a place where the rabbits can not reach it.
-You sometimes do not realize that our houseplants can be really dangerous for the animals.
-Think for example of the
+Every rabbit hutch must not be in a draft, in front of the window, near the heating, in the sun or the wind.
+If the bunnies are allowed to roam freely through the room, the cables should preferably be hidden in cable ducts and poisonous plants should go out to another room or a place where the bunnies can't reach them.
+Sometimes you don't realize that our houseplants can be really dangerous for the animals.
+For example, consider the

-For outdoor rabbits, a first layer of soil covering such as: Corn grains (Corbo), cotton (Cotton N Cotton), paper (Carefresh), cardboard (Card N Card), hemp fiber is suitable.
-In addition, a layer of straw must be added.
+A first layer of bedding such as: Corn grains, cotton, paper, cardboard, hemp fiber is well suited for outdoor rabbits.
+On top of it should be a layer of straw.
 Be picky when it comes to sawdust.
-Sawdust that is too dusty can irritate the airways of the animals.
+Sawdust that is too dusty can irritate the animals' respiratory tract.

-Rabbits are clean animals and also clean.
-They prefer to have their needs in one place in the residence and preferably in a corner.
-Be sure to keep the corners of the accommodation free in the beginning.
-As soon as you find out in which corner the rabbits have made their toilet, you place a rabbit toilet there.
-In order to help the rabbits with the cleanliness, it is advisable to certainly put the little cuddly beds in the toilet at other places in the beginning.
-In this way, the animals know quickly enough what the intention is.
-In a large rabbit hutch with ren, you can also omit the soil cover and choose to put only ground cover in the toilet.
-This saves money and helps the animals even better with cleanliness!
+Rabbits are clean animals and housebroken too!
+They prefer to relieve themselves in one fixed place in the house and preferably in a corner.
+So keep the corners of the accommodation free, especially in the beginning.
+As soon as you find out in which corner the rabbits have made their toilet, place a rabbit toilet there.
+To help the rabbits with toilet training, it is advisable to put the droppings that the rabbits leave in other places in the toilet, especially in the beginning.
+That way, the animals know quickly enough what the intention is.
+In a large rabbit hutch with a run, you can also omit the bedding and choose to only use bedding in the toilet.
+This saves money and helps the animals even better with toilet training!

-PAY ATTENTION!
-Never use lump-forming cat litter!
-This can cause blockages in the gut if it is eaten.
+NB!
+Never use clump-forming cat litter!
+This can cause blockages in the intestines if eaten.

 THE RABBIT HOUSE

-Finally, the rabbit house should not be missing in the stay.
-Rabbits find it nice to be able to withdraw sight.
+Finally, the rabbit house should not be missing from the accommodation.
+Rabbits like to be able to withdraw their sight.
 They like to do this by lying under or in something.
-A house gives them the peace they need to be able to do their lunchtime at noon.
-A night loft is sufficient for outdoor rabbits.
+A house gives them the peace they need to take their afternoon nap.
+A night hutch is sufficient for the outdoor rabbits.

 To pet?
 Gladly!
 Lift?
 No thanks!